Skip to main content

 What is a federal government shutdown?

 Each government agency has its own procedures for a shutdown.
-Many agencies would have to stop or reduce their services due to lack of funding.
+Many agencies have to stop or reduce their services due to lack of funding.

 What government services continue during a shutdown?

-Essential services related to national security and public safety would continue, though they may face disruptions.
+Essential services related to national security and public safety will continue, though they may face disruptions.
 Essential services include inpatient and emergency medical care, air traffic control, law enforcement, border security, disaster aid, and power grid maintenance.

 Due to staffing shortages during a shutdown, there could be delays to many federal services, including food assistance, small business loan applications, water quality and food safety inspections, as well as at the IRS, leading to longer refund processing times and phone wait times.